 Plus Loan: A Parent Loan for Undergraduate Students (PLUS) is a federal guaranteed loan and is available to a parent of a dependent undergraduate student.
 The parent may borrow up to the student's annual cost of attendance minus any financial assistance the student has been (or will be) awarded during the period of enrollment.
 Interest begins to accrue once the first portion of the loan is available to the student and repayment begins within 60 days after the loan has been fully disbursed.
 Current interest rates can be found here.
 Students and Parents will need to re-apply every academic year for the loan, as needed.

-Students with loans are not required to start repayment until six months after dropping below six credits.
+Students with loans are not required to start repayment until six months after dropping below six program applicable credits.
 This is called a “grace period”.
-If you defer a semester and are below six credits for more than six months, repayment will begin and your grace period will have been spent.
+If you defer a semester and are below six program applicable credits for more than six months, repayment will begin and your grace period will have been spent.

-If you submitted a FAFSA and were not selected for verification, you will usually be awarded within 8 weeks.
+If you submitted a FAFSA and were not selected for verification, you will usually be awarded within 10-14 business days.

-If you submitted a FAFSA and were selected for verification, you will usually be awarded 8 weeks from the time you submitted your last complete verification document.
+If you submitted a FAFSA and were selected for verification, you will usually be awarded 10-14 bussiness days from the time you submitted your last complete verification document.

 Financial aid awards (scholarships, grants and/or loans) are disbursed within the first week of the semester if the student has submitted a FAFSA and requested documents by the priority deadline.
 Occasionally, some financial aid awards are disbursed earlier or later than others; however, there is no guaranteed date of disbursement.

 Financial aid funds are released to your Personal Account.
-You can find your Personal Account Summary by logging into your student account, selecting the finances tab, and clicking on the Personal Account Summary link.
-Any funds released to your account will show under the heading “Available and Disbursed Financial Aid/Scholarships”.
+Any funds released to your account will show under the heading “Deposits and unapplied amounts”.
 If funds have been released, account names and balances will show under this heading.
 Amounts listed in red are owed; amounts listed in green are available to you.